Pryftan/dgi/version2/README.md

 Main classes:

+DGIMenu - Defines the initial menu seen at launch.

 DGIScreen - Basic configuration for most game scenes, including gestures and text boxes.

 DGIVoid - Inherits from DGIScreen, implements the cutscenes between game rooms (the "void" where the player converses with the computer avatar).